BT broadband support and contact information

 Number of complaints (per 100,000 customers)

 Broadband remains the most complained-about communications service in Britain.
-According to new data from communications regulator Ofcom, BT took 4th place as the most complained about service in Q4, 2018.
+According to data from communications regulator Ofcom, BT was the 6th most complained about service in 2020.

 Find a new broadband supplier